-- There are only 32 (programmer visible) 32-bit registers residing in a MIPS processor. - Reflects design principle 2, smaller is faster. - Having a small number of registers ensures that accessing a desired register is fast since they can be kept closer. - Also means that fewer bits can be used to identify registers $\rightarrow$ decreases instruction size. - Registers also use much less power than memory accesses. - MIPS convention is to use two-character names following a dollar sign. - Register 0: \$zero stores the constant value 0. - Registers 16-23: \$s0-\$s7 saved temporaries (variables in C code). - Registers 8-15: \$t0-\$t7 temporaries.
+- There are only 32 (programmer visible) 32-bit registers in a MIPS processor. - Intel x86 has 8 registers, x86-64 has 16 registers - Reflects design principle 2, smaller is faster. - Having a small number of registers ensures that accessing a desired register is fast since they can be kept closer. - Also means that fewer bits can be used to identify registers \rightarrow decreases instruction size. - Registers also use much less power than memory accesses. - MIPS convention is to use two-character names following a dollar sign. - Register 0: \$zero stores the constant value 0. - Registers 16-23: \$s0-\$s7 saved temporaries (variables in C code). - Registers 8-15: \$t0-\$t7 temporaries.